Spoon. Leg hug. Tangle. Liberty love.

 Most of us are particular about how we can and cannot sleep, so when you introduce a new factor into the equation (i.e., a new partner), you stand to learn a lot about yourself, your new sleep-mate, and your relationship in general.
 According to Patti Wood, a body language expert with more than 30 years of experience, the body language we use when sleeping with a partner can precisely pinpoint what's going on in our relationships when we are awake.

-Get comfy, because we’re about to get personal.
+Get comfy, because we’re about to get personal and talk about couples sleeping positions..

 The most recognizable sleep position is a classic for a reason.
 The big spoon / little spoon dynamic sends nonverbal communication between partners: the little spoon’s body language says “I trust you” and the big spoon’s body language says “I’ll protect you.”
 However, this position is typically only consistent through the whole night for sound sleepers who can adapt to any sleep conditions.
 Additionally, the consistent physical closeness of spooning encourages vulnerability between partners and strengthens their emotional bond.